top of page

 • The MPA/BIPP

-These qualifications show that the photographer produces images of a professional and salable standard.
+These qualifications show that the photographer produces images of a professional and saleable standard.

 3. Safe Posing and Handling

-You may find that some photographers have very limited variety in their portfolio when it comes to posing - this may be an indicator that they are not confident or trained in creating a variety of poses safely (but at least they are not doing anything outside of their capabilities).
+Be aware: If a photographer has very limited variety in their portfolio, it may indicate that they are not confident or trained in creating a variety of poses safely.
+However, that also means they aren’t doing anything outside of their capabilities.

 4. Temperature Control & Comfort

-Newborns can’t regulate their body temperature in the same way as older children and adults, so a warm and comfortable environment is essential.
-Studios should be kept at a toasty 28 degrees celcius, and your photographer should consistently be monitoring the temperature in the studio and your baby to ensure that baby isn't cold or too warm.
+Newborns can’t regulate their body temperature as older children and adults do.
+This makes a warm and comfortable environment essential.
+Studios should be kept at a toasty 28 degrees Celsius.
+Your photographer should consistently monitor the temperature in the studio as well as your baby.
+This ensures that your baby isn't cold or too warm during the session.

 5. Hygiene and Cleanliness

 Newborns have delicate immune systems, so hygiene is crucial.
-Any fabrics, props, or outfits used during the session should be freshly cleaned and sanitised.
+Any fabrics, props, or outfits used during the session should be freshly cleaned and sanitized.
 The photographer should also practice good hand hygiene and reschedule sessions if they are unwell.
-Avoid photographers who do not follow strict hygiene protocols.
+Always avoid photographers who do not adhere to strict hygiene protocols.

 6. Use of Props and Supports